standard-for-public-code/community-implementation-guide-standard/criteria/make-contributing-easy.md

 In many platforms, like GitHub, GitLab, Gitea etc. these links are automatically provided in the interface.
 If you don't use the features of the platform, for example if you have a separate issue tracker, then you must provide these links.

+#### Resources

+* [Instructions for adding a README file on GitHub](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes).
+This is linked as part of a [repo's community profile](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/about-community-profiles-for-public-repositories).

 #### Further reading

 * [18Fs Open Source Guide on `README`s](https://github.com/18F/open-source-guide/blob/18f-pages/pages/making-readmes-readable.md)